Instruction to Authors

 Publication Charges and Reprints

-Authors of accepted articles will be charged a publication fee.
 In the event that a manuscript is accepted, the corresponding author will be instructed by the Editorial Office on how to transmit their payment to the Journal.
-The accepted article will be processed to the next stage only upon receipt of payment.
+The accepted article will be processed to the next stage only upon receipt of payment

-Manuscripts published in the IJSS Journal of Surgery become the permanent property of the Smile Nation, Lets Smile Together, Pune, India, and may not be published elsewhere in any form without written permission.
+Manuscripts published in the IJSS Journal of Surgery are subjected to be copyright property.
 All articles published in the Journal are protected by copyright, which covers the exclusive rights to reproduce and distribute the article, as well as translation rights.
-No part of this publication may be reproduced, stored in any retrieval system, or transmitted in any form or by any means, electronic, mechanical, by photocopying, recording, or otherwise, without prior written permission from the IJSS Journal of Surgery.

 Affiliations For Conferences